LLNL/merlin/docs/source/merlin_config.rst

 Merlin server configuration
 ---------------------------

 Merlin works best configuring celery to run with a RabbitMQ_ broker and a redis_ backend.
+Merlin uses celery chords which require a results backend be configred.
+The Amqp (rpc Rabbitmq) server does not support chords but the Redis, Database, Memcached and more, support chords.

 .. _redis: https://redis.io/
 .. _RabbitMQ: https://www.rabbitmq.com/